Lakers vs. Spurs Player Props Betting Odds

 |3PM

+- Friday's assist prop total for Wembanyama (2.5) is the same as his year-long average.

-- Wembanyama averages 1.3 made three-pointers, which is less than his over/under on Wednesday (1.5).
+- Wembanyama has knocked down 1.4 three-pointers per game, which is less than his over/under in Friday's game (1.5).

 Check out all the prop bet options FanDuel has to offer!